dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

     > [!IMPORTANT]
     > Don't select the **Windows Forms App (.NET _Framework_)** template.

     The following image shows both C# and Visual Basic .NET project templates.
-If you applied the **code language** filter, only the template for that language is shown.
+If you applied the **code language** filter, the corresponding template is listed.

     :::image type="content" source="media/create-app-visual-studio/vs-start-2-templates.png" alt-text="The term 'winforms' is in a search box and is highlighted with a red box.
 Arrows from the red box point to two templates, C# and Visual Basic.
 The templates are also highlighted with a red box.
 From those red boxes, arrows point down to the 'Next' button which is highlighted with a red box.":::